openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

      Flash Cache.
 For Adaptive Flash Cache, the HPE 3PAR StoreServ Storage array must meet the following requirements:

-     -  Adaptive Flash Cache license installed
+     -  Adaptive Flash Cache enabled
      -  Available SSDs
      -  Adaptive Flash Cache must be enabled on the HPE 3PAR StoreServ Storage array.
 This is done with the following CLI command: